sgaunet/conf-linux/README.md

 # conf-linux

 That's a collection of ansible role to configure my Linux account for a new PC (debian based).
-That's far away from perfection but that's a start and I will try to update it to be indepotent (actually, it's not).
+That's far away from perfection but that's a start.

 # Execution